 The Paris World Games referees got some very interesting guests and coaches to help them.
 What to think of Leif Lindberg, who officiated in both the World Cup and Euro final as assistant referee.
 And Michel Vautrot, a former French top referee, was there too.
-For my blog I got the chance to speak with the (assistant) referees from the Tournaments Abroad Academy who officiated the finals.
+For my blog I got the chance to speak with the (assistant) referees from the Referee Abroad Academy who officiated the finals.
 They share their best tips with you in this blog story.

 Get the best view, not the closest

 A great tip by Claes Knutsson from Sweden.

 “I really enjoyed this week working with coaches and observers on the highest level of football.
 I received good small tips in order to work towards perfection.
 One example is advice on finding the best angle in order to make good decisions instead of just being really close to the situations all the time.”

 So, it’s the angle that is important too.
 Because when you adapt your positioning, you can get the best view possible.
 But be aware that the closest position possible is not always the best.
 Try to get a good overview and good angle to watch every match situation.

 Don’t follow the diagonal always